apache/tvm/docs/langref/relay_expr.rst

 __ `Introduction to Relay IR`_

+.. *Note: Graph bindings are not currently parsed by the text format.*

 In Relay's text format, a graph binding can be written as below (note the lack of a :code:`let` keyword and a semicolon):

 .. code-block:: python

-   %1 = %a + %b)
+   %1 = %a + %b
    %2 = %1 + %1
    %2 * %2

-Unlike a let binding, a graph binding is not represented as an AST node in Relay, but rather as a meta-variable referencing its AST node value. to reference AST nodes.
+Unlike a let binding, a graph binding is not represented as an AST node in Relay, but rather as a meta-variable referencing its AST node value.
 For example, a program like the above could be constructed in Relay's Python front-end by setting *Python variables* equal to the corresponding Relay AST node and using the variables repeatedly, as below (a C++ program using the corresponding API bindings could accomplish the same thing):